 GigaOm’s crash and burn this week really hit a nerve.
-The outpouring on the blogs and group-img-large-1280x720social media showed its key place in the hearts and minds of those in the B2B tech space.
+The outpouring on the blogs and social media showed its key place in the hearts and minds of those in the B2B tech space.
 The speed of the flameout left many of us grasping for answers.

 Over the next day, like a slowly developing Polaroid, tweets and articles from watchers and principals started to fill in the picture.